 - 9.2.3.6.
 The following policies and development criteria apply to High-Rise Buildings: - a.
-High-Rise Buildings are buildings over twelve storeys in height, up to a maximum height as permitted through policy 9.2.1.5 and Schedule 13. - b.
+High-Rise Buildings are generally buildings over twelve storeys in height, up to a maximum height as permitted through policy 9.2.1.4 and Schedule 13.

+- b.
 High-Rise Buildings shall be designed with a pedestrian-scaled podium.
-The podium shall be between three and six storeys in height.
-Taller building elements shall be set back from the podium by a minimum of three metres along all public street frontages in order to provide an appropriate pedestrian environment and mitigate wind impacts at the street level. - c.
-In order to ensure appropriate privacy and daylight/sunlight conditions for any adjacent houseform buildings, High-Rise Buildings on a lot that abuts the rear yards of a lot with a Detached House, Semi-Detached House or Townhouse shall be setback a minimum of 7.5 metres from the property line, and the first 12 storeys of which shall be contained within a 45 degree angular plane measured from the property line abutting those houseform buildings. - d.
-In order to ensure appropriate privacy and daylight conditions for people living and working within High-Rise Buildings, to minimize shadows created by High-Rise Buildings, and to contribute to overall excellence in the City's urban design, High-Rise Buildings shall be designed as slender towers and spaced appropriately through the following criteria: - the floorplate, measured as the total area contained within the exterior face of a building excluding balconies, for portions of High-Rise Buildings above the twelfth storey shall be no greater than 850 square metres, except for High-Rise Buildings containing office uses above the twelfth storey; - ii. the portions of High-Rise Buildings above twelve storeys shall be setback a minimum of 15 metres from any property line; and, - iii. where more than one High-Rise Building is located on the same lot, the distance between any portions of the High-Rise Buildings above twelve storeys shall be at least 30 metres.
+The podium should generally be between three and six storeys in height.
+Taller building elements should be set back from the podium by a minimum of three metres along all public street frontages in order to provide an appropriate pedestrian environment and mitigate wind impacts at the street level. - c.
+In order to provide appropriate privacy and daylight/sunlight conditions for any adjacent houseform buildings, High-Rise Buildings on a lot that abuts the rear yards of a lot with a Detached House, Semi-Detached House or Townhouse shall be setback a minimum of 7.5 metres from the property line, and the first 12 storeys of which shall be contained within a 45 degree angular plane measured from the property line abutting those houseform buildings. - In order to provide appropriate privacy and daylight conditions for people living and working within High-Rise Buildings, to minimize shadows created by High-Rise Buildings, and to contribute to overall excellence in the City's urban design, High-

-- e.
+Rise Buildings should be designed as slender towers and spaced appropriately through the following criteria:

+- the floorplate, measured as the total area contained within the exterior face of a building excluding balconies, for portions of High-Rise Buildings above the twelfth storey generally shall be no greater than 850 square metres, except for High-Rise Buildings containing office uses above the twelfth storey; - ii. the portions of High-Rise Buildings above twelve storeys shall be setback a minimum of 15 metres from any property line; and, - iii. where more than one High-Rise Building is located on the same lot, the distance between any portions of the High-Rise Buildings above twelve storeys should generally be at least 30 metres. - e.
 Surface parking is not permitted between the front or side of a High-Rise Buildings and a public street.
 Surface parking elsewhere on a lot with a High-Rise Building shall be setback from any property line by a minimum of three metres and shall be appropriately screened through landscaping.
+Surface parking areas are seen as temporary and therefore all high-rise buildings are required to accommodate a minimum amount of parking within the high-rise structure.
+A phasing plan to show how the surface parking is to be phased-out overtime, shall be provided.
 All surface parking areas must provide a high level of landscaping treatment and pedestrian pathways and it is encouraged that the grading and landscaping materials for surface parking lots be designed as part of the site's stormwater management system. - f.
-The rooftop of High-Rise Buildings shall include landscaped green space, private outdoor amenity space or environmental features such as solar panels.
+The rooftop of High-Rise Buildings should include landscaped green space, private outdoor amenity space or environmental features such as solar panels.
 The roof itself should be designed to be of architectural interest and contribute to an interesting skyline and cityscape.